Free shipping on US orders! 20% off your first order | Code: SkyGenius20

-There are many reported cases about the dangers of lithium batteries.
+There have been many reported cases about the dangers of lithium batteries.

-For example, three fires in Tesla cars and exploding power banks.
+For example, there have been reports of fires in Tesla cars and exploding power banks in various other applications.

-These serious safety issues were caused by an internal short circuit.
+These serious safety issues were almost always caused by an internal short circuits.

-An internal short circuit is triggered by various causes.
+An internal short circuit can be triggered by various causes.